 OAKLAND — We launched the Kitten Wire one year ago to document Cat Town’s innovative approach to rescuing older kittens — the ones who hide in their shelter cages, bolting from hands, hissing instead of purring.
 These are the kittens who missed out on positive human interactions in their first few months and are deemed “unadoptable” by traditional shelter standards.

-The Forgotten Project is changing that.
-And we spent the last year providing a behind-the-scenes look at what goes into socializing these stressed or shy cats — and the results that we know are possible.
+The Forgotten Kitten Project is changing that.
+We spent the last year providing a behind-the-scenes look at what goes into socializing these stressed or shy cats — and the results that we know are possible.
 Check out our top 10 takeaways from the last 12 months of working with forgotten kittens and enjoy photos of some of our favorite feline friends who were featured on the Kitten Wire.

 1. The world is full of big-hearted adopters